cp2k/dbcsr/README.md

 * CUDA Toolkit
 * a C++ compiler which supports at least C++11 standard

-We test against GNU and Intel compilers on Linux systems.
+We test against GNU and Intel compilers on Linux systems, GNU compiler on MacOS systems.

 ## Getting started